Mesoscopic eigenvalue density correlations of Wigner matrices: Estimates on the Green function: proof of Proposition

 satisfy \eqref{5.7}.
 Moreover, we see that all other second cumulant terms we get satisfy \eqref{reduce}, and this leaves us with the estimate of higher cumulant terms.
 By exploring the differential in \eqref{yk} carefully and using Lemma \ref{useful}, we see that for $2 \le k \le 3$,

 is a finite sum of terms in the form \eqref{5.5}, and each of them satisfies \eqref{reduce}.
 Note that for $k=3$, each $P'$ in \eqref{532} has two $i$ and $j$ as summation indices.
-For $k \ge 4$, we can apply Lemma \ref{useful} to compare it to the case $k=3$, and similar as in Case 1, we can show that

-is a finite sum of terms in the form \eqref{5.5}, and each of them satisfies \eqref{reduce}.
+For $k \ge 4$, we can apply Lemma \ref{useful} to compare it to the case $k=3$, and similar as in Case 1, we can show that $\sum_{i_1,\ldots\,i_{n}} a_{i_1,\ldots,i_{n}}\cdot P_{i_1,\ldots,i_{n}}/\bb EQ_{r,s} \cdot T^{-1}Y_k$ is a finite sum of terms in the form \eqref{5.5}, and each of them satisfies \eqref{reduce}.
 Similarly, one can show that all the terms we get satisfy \eqref{4.10}.
 This completes the proof for $s \ge 1$.

 \emph{Case 3.} To deal with the special case $s=0$, we denote

 Suppose there is a term $\bb E Q_r$ in $P$, where $\max\{\sigma_1,\ldots,\sigma_r\} \ge 2$, and assume $\sigma_r=\max \sigma_q$.
 We have